 Major Air Routes from Canada

-In Canada, Air Canada is the only airline that has direct flights to Sao Paulo from Toronto, with a seasonal service from Montreal.
-Throughout the rest of Canada, travellers will have to connect via the United States, Toronto, or Montreal.
+From Canada, Air Canada is the only airline with nonstop flights to Sao Paulo, operating from both Toronto and Montreal.
+Travellers from the rest of Canada will have to connect via the United States, Toronto, or Montreal.

 Essential Sights in Brazil